eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 In this case the vehicle either waits on the road until a parking space becomes available or it may reroute to an alternative parking area.
-For the latter behaviour a `parkingAreaReroute`-definition must be specified.
+For the latter behavior a `parkingAreaReroute`-definition must be specified.
 This rerouter definition defines a set of parking areas that may be mutually used as alternatives.
 Rerouting to another parking area is triggered in two
 cases: